ech3lon42/trulymodularworkflow/Readme.md

 **_Rethinking the way we use ComfyUI_**

-A [ComfyUI](https://github.com/comfyanonymous/ComfyUI) workflow that uses the latest and greatest community nodes ([Rgthree Nodes](https://github.com/rgthree/rgthree-comfy), [IPAdapter Plus](https://github.com/cubiq/ComfyUI_IPAdapter_plus), [Impact Pack](https://github.com/ltdrdata/ComfyUI-Impact-Pack) and others)  in innovative ways to achieve complete control over the execution.
-Beyond that we provide a template for the community to adapt and create truly modular workflows by passing contexts to modules, context switches and image choosers.
+A [ComfyUI](https://github.com/comfyanonymous/ComfyUI) workflow that uses the latest and greatest community nodes ([Rgthree Nodes](https://github.com/rgthree/rgthree-comfy), [IPAdapter Plus](https://github.com/cubiq/ComfyUI_IPAdapter_plus), [Impact Pack](https://github.com/ltdrdata/ComfyUI-Impact-Pack), [Image Picker](https://github.com/chrisgoringe/cg-image-picker) and others) in innovative ways to achieve complete control over the execution.
+Beyond that we provide a template for the community to adapt and take the next step in creating truly modular workflows by passing contexts to modules, context switches and image choosers.

 ## Main features:
 ### Breaks up the workflow into functional parts called modules (or stages).